waldnershih/portfolio-with-cms/README.md

 # portfolio-with-cms

-## learning from
+## Learned from

 -   Build and Deploy a Fullstack Responsive Portfolio Website | ULTIMATE Step By Step Tutorial 2022